eadxm/Kestrel-Arch/README.md

 If you are deploying to a machine without an internet connection, or you want the absolute fastest installation possible, use our pre-compiled Custom ISO.

 **Step 1: Download & Flash**
-1. Head over to the [GitHub Releases Page](/../../releases) and grab the latest compiled Eadxm-Arch-Architect-ISO.
+1. Head over to the [GitHub Releases Page](/../../releases) and grab the latest compiled Kestrel-Arch-ISO.
 2. Flash the ISO to a USB drive using `dd mode` in Rufus (choose DD Mode) on Windows or just use 'Ventoy' on either Windows or Linux.

 **Step 2: Boot the Target Hardware**
 1. Plug the USB into your target machine and mash your motherboard's boot-menu key (usually F12, F11, F2 or Del).
 2. Select your USB drive.
-The live Arch image will load and automatically launch the Arch Architect interface menu.
+The live Arch image will load and automatically launch the Kestrel Arch interface menu.

 ---